 Artificial intelligence is a new tool in the toolbox for companies that want to make better predictions.
-There are pitfalls, however, says Olle Engdegård, head of predictive modelling at Swedish business and credit information company UC – Part of Enento Group.
+There are pitfalls, however, says Olle Engdegård, head of predictive modeling at Swedish business and credit information company UC – Part of Enento Group.

 In the wake of the corona pandemic we are in the middle of a two-part economic crisis.
 A good knowledge of customers’ creditworthiness is more important than ever.